ashuhlee/starlit/README.md

 ## About this project
 I built this fun little project as a way to learn more about APIs and creating colorful terminal apps.
 It grew into a CLI project I'm proud of!

-This project is an active work in progress.
 Thank you to [charm](https://github.com/charmbracelet) for the color palette inspo 🎨 and to [wego](https://github.com/schachmat/wego/tree/master) for the ASCII icons

 ⭐ If you like this project, please consider giving it a star!